 When doing lower-body work, a soft exercise ball is often used to target the leg muscles.

-Most people find leggings or capri pants and a torso covering top the most comfortable clothing option.
+Most people find that leggings or capri pants and a torso covering top are the most comfortable clothing option.
 You can go barefoot, or wear yoga/pilates, or grippy socks for traction.

 The Top Benefits of Barre Workouts

 - SUITABLE FOR ALL

 People of any age and fitness level can experience the benefits of Barre exercise.

 You don’t need to be a dancer or to be experienced in yoga or Pilates to do this form of exercise.

 Being a low-impact form of exercise, the likelihood of injuring yourself doing Barre is very slim.

 - TARGETS VARIOUS MUSCLES